This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Any money brought to school must be in a named envelope with its purpose recorded.
 Please try to make all paymens online through Kindo.
 This can be accessed through Hero.

 Our school newsletter (Kōrero) is published regularly.
-This will be sent out via Hero or you can view it here under Newsletters.
+This is sent out via Hero or you can view it here under Newsletters.
 Information contained in the newsletters relate to school activities, achievements etc..
 We aim to distribute 10 -12 school newsletters each year.
 There are opportunities for school parents and local businesses to promote their business in this publication at an advertising cost.
 Please see the office or email admin@ahutoetoe.school.nz if you are interested.

 Notices